Jeffery Woodke and Olivier Dubois finally freed in West Africa

 Speaking in Niamey, Mr Dubois, 48, said it was "amazing for me to be here, to be free".

+"I feel tired, but I'm fine," he told journalists, smiling but visibly overwhelmed.

-"I want to pay tribute to Niger for its skills in this delicate mission and pay tribute to France, to all those who have helped me to be here today," he told journalists.
+"I want to pay tribute to Niger for its skills in this delicate mission and pay tribute to France, to all those who have helped me to be here today."

+Niger Interior Minister Hamadou Souley said the pair had been freed after "several months of efforts" by Nigerien authorities, before being handed over to French and US officials.

+It is not clear exactly how or when the men were released from the captors.

 Mr Woodke's release was announced days after US Secretary of State Antony Blinken travelled to Niger for an official visit, becoming the first top US diplomat to do so.